qiugh/taskager/README.md

     }
 };
-taskager.addProcessor(opt); //for more detail info about processor please see [node-processor](http://zzbond.com/node-processor/)
+taskager.addProcessor(opt);

 ```
+for more detail info about processor please see [node-processor](http://zzbond.com/node-processor/)

 ## channel module
 ```